StanfordSpezi/SpeziLLM/README.md

 ## Targets

 Spezi LLM provides a number of targets to help developers integrate LLMs in their Spezi-based applications:
-- [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm): Base reusable functionality of LLM execution in the Spezi ecosystem.
+- [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm): Base infrastructure of LLM execution in the Spezi ecosystem.
 - [SpeziLLMLocal](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal): Local LLM execution capabilities directly on-device.
 Integration with [Meta's Llama2 models](https://ai.meta.com/llama/).
 - [SpeziLLMLocalDownload](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocaldownload): Download and storage manager of local Language Models, including onboarding views.
 - [SpeziLLMOpenAI](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmopenai): Integration with [OpenAIs GPT models](https://openai.com/gpt-4) via using OpenAIs API service.

 The section below highlights the setup and basic use of the [SpeziLLMLocal](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmlocal) and [SpeziLLMOpenAI](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillmopenai) targets in order to integrate Language Models in a Spezi-based application.

+> [!NOTE]
+> To learn more about the usage of the individual targets, please refer to the [DocC documentation of the package] (https://swiftpackageindex.com/stanfordspezi/spezillm/documentation).

 ### Spezi LLM Local